adamburgess/git-ls-remote-pure/README.md

 */
 ```

 Need to connect to private repos?
-Provide an options object with authentication that `node-fetch` will understand.
+Provide an [options](https://developer.mozilla.org/en-US/docs/Web/API/fetch#:~:text=A%20Request%20object.-,options,-Optional) object with authentication that `fetch` will understand.